void-ppc/void-ppc-docs/src/configuration/virtualization.md

 can be worked around rather easily, by using the hugepages feature of the Linux kernel, which is one of the workarounds mentioned in the patch.

-To manage hugepage mappings, you can use a tool such as `hugeadm`.
+To manage hugepage mappings, you can use the `hugeadm` utility (`glibc` only, package `libhugetlbfs-tools`).
 However, for simple configurations, you don't need any external tools.

 First check your default huge page size: